kli356/Dual-AGN-Detectability/README.md

 - c= 0, 1, 2 for M_bin= 3E+6, 1.0E+7, 1.0E+8 M_sun
 - d= 0, 1, 2 for n_gd0= 100, 200, 300 /cm^3
 - e= 0, 1, 2 for q= 1/3, 1/7, 1/9
 ### 4. Run the code and generates the 2D detectability plots.
-Here is an example of the 4 plots generated:
+Here is an example of the 4 plots generated using the unmodified code and the 27 data files which you can download from this repositery:

 ![Image of 2d plot](https://github.com/kli356/Dual-AGN-Detectability/blob/Detectability/dl_pro_small.png)
 ![Image of 2d plot](https://github.com/kli356/Dual-AGN-Detectability/blob/Detectability/dl_retro_small.png)